khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 Text wrapping recommendations:

-- If the word that needs to wrap is 10 characters or less, the entire word can be sent to the next line.
+- If the word that needs to wrap is 10 characters or less, the entire word can be moved to the next line.
 - If the word that needs to wrap is longer than 10 characters, we recommend breaking the word without using a hyphen.

 #### More options menu